Dr-Dart/user-module-sample-2d-vision-s/README.md

         7. In order, add Pos X, Pos Y, Angle Z, and Detect Result.
 (After this, when you trigger the coordinate, the result comes in the order of [pos, Pos X, Pos Y, Angle Z, Detect Result].)
     + Start Sensor
         1. Make sure to press the 'Start Sensor' button.
 If you do not press it, the result will come as Fail even if you send a command.
 - Since the camera is calibrated in Euler XYZ, rotation values will be displayed in XYZ when triggered.
-When the module receives this, it converts Euler XYZ into Euler ZYZ for display on the screen.
-When the robot operates and moves to the offset pose, it also converts from Euler XYZ to Euler ZYZ for movement.
+When the module receives this, it converts Euler XYZ into Euler ZYX for display on the screen.
+When the robot operates and moves to the offset pose, it also converts from Euler XYZ to Euler ZYX for movement.

 2. **[DRL Generator in Dart-IDE]**
 <br>-You cannot use drl files created by DRL Generator.
 Currently, it should be used as a string like `drl/DRL_Calibration_run.ts`.
 It will be improved in the release version.